 Stay away from the bus if you drop or forget something.
 (The bus driver cannot see a person if they are too close to the front of the bus.)
 Never crawl under a school bus.

 Avoid waiting in a house or car as the driver needs to see the child while driving down the street.

-Face mask is required.
+Face mask is optional.